 Excerpts will be posted at regular intervals.
 Check back soon, and enjoy!

 The circle is dispatched to find it before the government does, but it’s closer than they think.
-Inner circle member Zeke reports that the alien artifact has just been spotted at a New Age expo, next to a young woman named Leah who has just given a live demonstration of her sudden ability to communicate with the dead.
+New inner circle member Zeke reports that the alien artifact has just been spotted at a New Age expo, next to a young woman named Leah who has just given a live demonstration of her sudden ability to communicate with the dead.
 The device is stolen before Zeke has a chance to bring it back to the circle.
 When Roland is shot by mysterious assailants, Zeke is forced to find a way to vindicate Kenneth’s life’s work without getting himself killed in the process.